How To Hire Your Next Employee Series: How to Create a Job Description

 Next, identify the specific skills and qualifications the position requires.

-Describing job skills isn’t always straightforward.
-You can get ideas by searching the web for examples.
+Of course, describing job skills isn’t always straightforward.
+However, you can get ideas from job boards.
 LinkedIn, JuJu and CareerBuilder are all good places to see how other companies are doing it.

-Keep it simple and to the point.
-Include enough detail to attract a good applicant pool.
-Make sure the description fits your company personality.
+Remember, keep it simple and to the point.
+Include enough detail to attract a good applicant pool, but make sure the description fits your company personality.